virtalis/developer/README.md

-# Visionary Render 2024.1 Programming Guide
+# Visionary Render Programming Guide

-See the published pages at https://virtalis.github.io/developer/
+This project has been replaced by https://github.com/virtalis/docs